 - Note 2: Download VCF files to identify calls from Freshservice.

 - Edit or delete an On-Call Schedule

-- Get one or more agent groups to respond to an incident
+- Get one or more agent groups to respond to a ticket (multiple responders

 In Freshservice On-Call Management, each service is covered through an on-call schedule.
 Each schedule consists of shifts based on time of the week, geography, or both.
 The escalation within all shifts in a schedule are decided by its notification channels and rules.
 Let’s explore how to navigate each of these modules in detail.

 Before you create an on-call schedule that includes SMS and/or phone calls as notification channels, ensure that the contact numbers of agents to be mapped to an on-call schedule are in the right format.
 A valid number:

 - Can have space, comma, dot, (), -

 Examples of correctly formatted phone numbers: